-Tap tap tap – where do we draw the line?
+Tap tap tap – drawing the line

 When do you stop work for the day?
 The line between home and work life is blurred.
 That’s not a problem for some people who enjoy their work and are happy to make it fit at times that suits them.
 But, what about when it begins to encroach on family time?
 And what about the broader use of technology that gets in the way of our day-to-day interactions?